 Sole custody: It is very unusual for one parent to be given sole custody.
 When it does happen, the other parent is still obligated to pay child support.

-Daniel M. Barnes and Associates represent their Georgia friends and neighbors in the legal areas of family law, criminal law, bankruptcy and personal injury.
+Michelle R. Penna represent their friends and neighbors in the legal areas of family law, criminal law, bankruptcy and personal injury.
 This experienced legal team combines skill, knowledge and compassion, knowing that their clients need all of that.
-Whether someone needs a Child Custody Lawyer in Carrollton, GA or assistance in a different legal area, contact this fine local firm for a free initial consultation to discuss all of the available options.
+Whether someone needs a Child Custody Lawyer in Temecula or assistance in a different legal area, contact this fine local firm for a free initial consultation to discuss all of the available options.